 Black History Month

-Join us in February as we celebrate Black History Month in Calgary.
-This month is dedicated to recognizing the significant contributions and rich cultural heritage of Black Canadians.
-Through various events, educational programs, and community activities, The City of Calgary aims to honour the past, acknowledge the present, and inspire a future of inclusivity and equality.
-Participate in city-wide observances, explore the stories of Black pioneers, and engage with the vibrant Black culture that continues to shape our community.
+February is Black History Month in Calgary — a time to celebrate the significant contributions and rich cultural heritage of Black Canadians.
+Throughout the month, Calgarians are invited to take part in learning opportunities, community events and cultural activities that honour the past, embrace the present and inspire a future rooted in inclusivity and equality.
+Discover the stories of Black pioneers and engage with the vibrant Black culture that continues to shape our city.

-Why Black History Month is Important in Canada
+Why Black History Month Matters to All Canadians

 "There is no one way to honour Black History Month.
 To some, BHM is celebrated, for others, BHM is for mourning.
 Black History Month is a complex commemoration because it brings light to and honours the stories of Black Canadians in a time when history is being re-written by those with such a short memory.
 Canada, like much of the Western world, was designed on the premise of European superiority and despite the pernicious myth of Canadian exceptionalism, we too built a nation where our culture and laws discriminate against marginalized people.
 To commit to Black History Month is to commit to never fall victim to the short memories that plague progress.
 To commit to Black History month is to remember.
 As marginalized people – Indigenous, Black, and all racialized people – pursue justice and equal opportunity, Black History Month is a dedication for those stories to be told, to be mourned, and to be remembered."
 Councillor Courtney Walcott